Who we are

 Who do we share your personal information with?

 We are a member of the Kingfisher Group of companies including B&Q, Screwfix, Castorama and Brico Dépôt (for more information on the Kingfisher Group please visit: www.kingfisher.com).

 We may share your personal information with other members of the Kingfisher Group in connection with the purposes above and those listed below.
 Members of the Kingfisher Group may also use the personal information we share with them to improve our and their websites and other digital services, for analysis purposes and to offer you products and services that they believe may be of interest to you.

 We may disclose your personal information to third parties, including in the following circumstances:

 - We use third parties to carry out certain activities on our behalf that involve the processing of personal information.
-For example, we may engage third party service providers to fulfil orders, deliver packages, send postal mail, SMS text messages and email, maintain and update our databases of customer details (including the removal of repetitive or incorrect information), analyse data to help us develop, provide and improve our products and services, provide marketing assistance, process card payments, carry out surveys and installations, provide customer service and handle claims.
+For example, we may engage third party service providers to fulfil orders, deliver packages, send postal mail, SMS text messages and email, maintain and update our databases of customer details (including the removal of repetitive or incorrect information), analyse data to help us develop, provide and improve our products and services, provide marketing assistance, process card payments, process payments online, carry out surveys and installations, provide customer service, process the booking of appointments and handle claims.
 These third parties have access to personal information needed to perform their functions, but may not use it for other purposes.
 We may use the information we receive from third parties to supplement, improve and add to our databases of customer details, for purposes such as credit checking and fraud prevention.